What Is Church Revitalization, and Where Do We Begin?

 The first church I pastored was hurting.
 The previous pastor resigned abruptly.
 The one before him had passed away from heart and kidney failure.
 The people were grieving, uncertain, and tired.
 They didn’t need a new vision statement or revised bylaws.
 They needed a shepherd.

-So, I started there.
+By no means was I perfect.
+I made plenty of mistakes.
+But shepherding was where I started.
 I met with people.
 I listened.
-I preached faithfully.
-I let them get to know me.
-And I took time to get to know them.
-The structures of the church remained unchanged at first, not because they were perfect, but because change would have felt like an imposition instead of an invitation.
+I preached as faithfully as I could.
+I let them get to know me as I took time to get to know them.
+The structures of the church remained unchanged for the first couple of years, not because they were perfect, but because change would have felt like an imposition instead of an invitation.

 Over time, trust was built.
 The gospel was doing its quiet work.
 And only then did we begin the process of transforming systems and structures to align with the mission.

-You’ve heard it before, but it bears repeating: culture eats strategy for breakfast.
+You’ve heard it before, but it’s worth repeating: culture eats strategy for breakfast.
 You can’t revitalize a church just by importing the latest model.
 You have to love the people, understand the history, and work with the Spirit to cultivate a gospel-shaped culture.

 Only then can revitalization take root—not as a program, but as a renewal from the inside out.